 But in general, injured persons often receive higher compensation in less time in pre-trial settlements than is typical for cases that go to trial.
 This is especially true when considering that the injured party does not always win at trial - going to court carries the risk of losing the case and receiving no compensation at all.

-The injured party may be financially motivated to finalize a settlement quickly, while the party accused of negligence is often particularly motivated to settle out of court in order to avoid negative publicity or the admission of liability.
+While the injured party may be financially motivated to finalize a settlement quickly, the party accused of negligence is often particularly motivated to settle out of court in order to avoid negative publicity or the admission of liability.
 This is particularly common in cases where the defendant is a corporation, a government agency or a prominent individual.

 Since most personal injury cases are in fact settled without going to trial, professionals who represent parties to accident cases participate in settlements regularly.
-Insurance companies have extensive experience and tools at their disposal to help them put a value on an injury case, and a seasoned accident attorney is similarly equipped to formulate an appropriate settlement amount.
+Insurance companies have extensive experience and tools at their disposal to help them put a value on an injury case, and a seasoned accident attorney is similarly equipped to formulate an appropriate settlement amount for their clients—one that takes into account all outstanding and potential financial impacts stemming from a personal injury accident.

 When both sides of a case are good at sizing up its value, it may only require a little bit of negotiation to arrive at an amount that is both reasonable and mutually agreeable, so a good injury attorney whose interests are aligned with the client’s interests will always try to negotiate a reasonable settlement first.